Dallas Baker

-Dallas Leon Baker (born November 10, 1982) is a former American football wide receiver.
-Baker played college football for the University of Florida, and thereafter, he has played professionally for the Pittsburgh Steelers of the National Football League (NFL) and the Jacksonville Sharks of the Arena Football League (AFL).
+Dallas Leon Baker (born November 10, 1982) is an American former professional football wide receiver.
+He played college football for the University of Florida, and thereafter played professionally for the Pittsburgh Steelers of the National Football League (NFL), the Montreal Alouettes and Saskatchewan Roughriders of the Canadian Football League (CFL), and the Jacksonville Sharks and San Antonio Talons of the Arena Football League (AFL).
 As a member of the Steelers, he won Super Bowl XLIII against the Arizona Cardinals.
-He is currently the wide receivers coach at Baylor University.
+Baker is currently the wide receivers coach at Baylor University.